Vietnam at the 2024 Summer Olympics

 Vietnam competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
-It was the nation's eleventh appearance at the Olympics as a reunified republic, although the Vietnamese athletes previously attended six other editions under the banner of the State of Vietnam or South Vietnam, except on two occasions: in 1976, as the result of an impact areas in the nation's warzones during the Vietnam War, and in 1984 due to the nation's support for the Soviet-led boycott.
+It was the nation's eleventh appearance at the Olympics as a reunified republic, although the Vietnamese athletes previously attended six other editions under the banner of the State of Vietnam or South Vietnam, except on two occasions: in 1976, as the result of an impact area in the nation's warzones during the Vietnam War, and in 1984 due to the nation's support for the Soviet-led boycott.
 It was the second consecutive time Vietnam had failed to win any medals since the 2016 Summer Olympics.
 Like in 2020, Vietnam finished the Summer Olympics without a single medal earned.

 Competitors

 The following is the list of number of competitors in the Games.